EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/07_operating.md

 ---

-# API pour monitorer votre cluster
+# API to monitor your cluster

-* Plusieurs APIs sont disponibles pour récupérer des statistiques du cluster elasticsearch
+* Several APIs are available to retrieve statistics from the Elasticsearch cluster
-    * la cat API
+    * Cat API
-    * la Node info API
+    * Node info API
-    * la Cluster Stats API
+    * Cluster Stats API

 ---